rjaa2020/steam-insights/README.md

 This repository contains CSV files exported from a SQL database of video game data, covering categories, descriptions, game details, genres, promotional materials, reviews, SteamSpy insights, and tags.

 ## File Description
 Each CSV file corresponds to a table from the Steam catalog dataset.
-You can download and import these CSV files into any database or use them directly for data analysis.
+The files have been compressed into ZIP archives for easier download.
+You can unzip them and import these CSV files into any database or use them directly for data analysis.

 - **games.csv**: Main table containing details about the games, such as title, release date, and other metadata.
 - **genres.csv**: Genres assigned to each game.